Students learn about careers for English majors.

 The English Major at Penn State Greater Allegheny

 English majors may opt to complete their Bachelor of Arts in English at Penn State Greater Allegheny, or to spend their first two years at the campus and then transfer elsewhere.
 The requirements for the English degree are identical to those for the English major at University Park and other Penn State campuses; thus, the transition within the Penn State system is very smooth.
 At Penn State Greater Allegheny, most classes for the major will have no more than 25 students.
 They are taught by published professors who can provide students with individual attention.
-The English faculty at Penn State Greater Allegheny is composed of scholars, book authors, award-winning teachers, editors, world travelers, a published poet, a professional theatre performer, and a Boston Marathon runner.
+The English faculty at Penn State Greater Allegheny is composed of scholars, book authors, award-winning teachers, editors, world travelers, a published poet, and a Boston Marathon runner.
 English majors have full access to Penn State’s extensive research libraries.

 Activities for English Majors